dfeagans/Reference-Files/Reference/git.md

 * `git show` lets you look at complete previous files using just the hash!

 #### Undo Changes ####
+* `git restore` replaced became the new way to unstage and unchange modifications to files in a more recent GIT version.
+You use `git restore FILENAME` to get rid of the changes in your working directory (instead of checkout).
+Then you use `git restore --staged FILENAME` to unstage a file, but keep it's changes.
 * `git reset filename` (git add undo) removes a file's changes from git's staging area local copy remains modified.
 * `git reset --hard` resets all the files that were tracked in git.
 Use this sparingly.
 * `git checkout -- filename.txt` (modification undo) discards your modifications to filename.txt and pulls the last checked in fiilename.txt from your repo.
 The -- controls the branch you are pulling from.
 I think it automatically pulls from your HEAD.
 If it wasn't there it might pull from a branch called filename.txt.
+This was replaced by `git restore` command in a more recent git version.
 * `git checkout <hash>` lets you pull up and previous file from a commit.
 Get the hash code from `git log` (or better yet `git hist`).
 * `git revert HEAD` (commit undo) lets you cancel your last actual commit.
 It does add a "revert" comment to the log.
 It doesn't just take the previous commit out.
 * `git reset --hard HASHorTAG` (delete commit) removes the commit from the normal log.
 The commit you removed with still show up with `git log --all`.
 To delete it from there use `git tag -d TAG`.